Canonical quantization of the covariant fields on de Sitter spacetimes: Covariant fields on de Sitter spacetime

-It is interesting to look for the invariants of the particles at rest in the chart $\{t,\vec{x}\}$.
-These have the vanishing momentum ($P_i\sim 0$) so that $H$ acts as $i\partial_t$ and, therefore, it can be put in diagonal form its eigenvalues being just the rest energies, $E_0$.
-Then, for each subspace ${\cal V}_s \subset{\cal V}_{(\rho)}$ of given spin, $s$, we obtain the eigenvalues of the first Casimir operator,
+Furthermore, it is interesting to look for the invariants of a particle at rest in the chart $\{t,{\bf x}\}$.
+This has the vanishing momentum ($P_i\sim 0$) so that $H$ acts as $i\partial_t$ and, therefore, it can be put in diagonal form its eigenvalue representing just the rest energiy $E_0$.
+Then, for each subspace ${\cal V}_s \subset{\cal V}_{(\rho)}$ of a given spin $s$, we obtain the eigenvalues of the first Casimir operator,

 using Eqs. (\ref{CES}) and (\ref{EKG}) while those of the second Casimir operator,

 result from Eq. (\ref{Q221}).
 These eigenvalues are real numbers so that the rest energies, $E_0=\Re E_0-\frac{3i\omega}{2}$, must be complex numbers whose imaginary parts are due to the decay produced by the de Sitter expansion.